Isaiah Austin: BIG3 career

 On June 15, 2021, Austin was selected with the 1st overall pick by Enemies in the 2021 BIG3 draft.

 National team career

 In September 2017, the Samahang Basketbol ng Pilipinas began the process of including Austin in their men's national basketball team, to be considered as a naturalized player in the future.
 He suited up as an import for Chooks-to-Go Pilipinas, the national team competing as a club, at the 2017 FIBA Asia Champions Cup.
 They finished the tournament in fifth place, with Austin recording 37 points, 15 rebounds, six assists and six blocks in their final game of the tournament.

 Post-playing career

 In September 2021, Austin retired from playing professionally and joined the NBA's front office for the 2021–22 season.

+Austin joined the Florida Atlantic Owls as an assistant coach in 2024.